 The K-5 Science Endorsement program is designed to strengthen and advance science content knowledge, provide professional growth, and promote changes in practice that impact student achievement.
-5. To be eligible for the program, an individual must hold a level four (4) or higher renewable professional certificate in one or more of the following fields: Elementary Education; Middle Grades Science; or Special Education General Curriculum/Elementary Education; or any of the following fields combined with a core academic content concentration in science: Special Education General Curriculum; Special Education Adapted Curriculum; Behavior Disorders; Learning Disabilities; Deaf Education; Physical and Health Disabilities; Visual Impairment; or Gifted; and have a minimum of one year of teaching experience.
+5. To be eligible for the program, an individual must hold a level four (4) or higher renewable professional certificate in one or more of the following fields: Elementary Education; Middle Grades Science; or Special Education General Curriculum/Elementary Education General Curriculum; Special Education Adapted Curriculum; Behavior Disorders; Learning Disabilities; Deaf Education; Physical and Health Disabilities; Visual Impairment; or Gifted; and have a minimum of one year of teaching experience.
 With this endorsement, individuals teaching science in grades K-5 will be eligible to earn salary incentives when funded by the General Assembly.

-- EDSE 7271 Life Science For In-Service Elementary Teachers 3 Credit Hours - EDSE 7272 Physical Science for In-Service Elementary Teachers 3 Credit Hours - EDSE 7273 Earth and Space Science for In-Service Elementary Teachers 3 Credit Hours - EDSE 7274 Pedagogical Strategies and Residency Requirements for Inquiry-Based Elementary Science Instruction 1.0 - 3.0 Credit Hours
+- EDSE 7271 Life Science For In-Service Elementary Teachers 3 Credit Hours - EDSE 7272 Physical Science for In-Service Elementary Teachers 3 Credit Hours - EDSE 7273 Earth and Space Science for In-Service Elementary Teachers 3 Credit Hours - EDSE 7274 Pedagogical Strategies and Residency Requirements for Inquiry-Based Elementary Science Instruction 1.0 3.0 Credit Hours must hold a level four (4) or higher renewable professional certificate in an teaching, service or leadership field.
+All four courses can be transferred into the M.Ed. in Elementary Education.